juji-io/datalevin/README.md

 caching in version 0.2.8, Datalevin was only faster than Datascript for single clause queries due to the highly efficient reads of LMDB.
 With caching enabled, Datalevin is now faster across the board.
-In addition, we will soon move to a more efficient query implementation as the Datascript query engine is not very efficient.
+In addition, we will soon move to a more efficient query implementation.

 Writes can be a few orders of magnitude slower, as expected, as Datalevin is writing to disk while Datascript is in memory.
-The bulk write speed is good, writing 100K datoms to disk in less than a second; the same data can also be transacted as a whole in less than 3 seconds.
+The bulk write speed is good, writing 100K datoms to disk in less than a second; the same data can also be transacted with all the integrity checks as a whole in less than 3 seconds.

 If transacting one datom or a few datoms at a time, it is much slower.
 Each transaction syncs to disk, so it is inherently slow.
 Because LMDB does copy on